Koyeb is a serverless startup that ingests, processes and stores data with multiple cloud providers – TechCrunch

 But Koyeb goes one step-further by letting you mix and match services and APIs.
 As cloud platforms become smarter, they provide services that go beyond running servers and storing data for you.

 For instance, Google Cloud’s speech-to-text API is arguably better than Amazon Transcribe.
-Instead of having to manually set up a multi-cloud workflow, Koyeb can take video files from an AWS S3 bucket, transcribes the audio from those video files on Google Cloud and save the result on the AWS S3 bucket.
+Instead of having to manually set up a multi-cloud workflow, Koyeb can take video files from an AWS S3 bucket, transcribe the audio from those video files on Google Cloud and save the result on the AWS S3 bucket.

 There are many use cases for Koyeb.
-It ranges from copying data from an S3-compatible object storage provider to another every day for redundancy to triggering data processing with API calls.
+It ranges from copying data from an S3-compatible object storage provider to another every day for redundancy, to triggering data processing with API calls.
 Everything scales automatically and once a workflow is done, you no longer get billed for runtime.

 There are already dozens of integrations with data sources (as input and output) and ready-to-use processing APIs.
 Everything can be configured in the web interface with multiple processing steps, using a command-line interface or the Koyeb API.